Welcome to Mr. Friedrich's Sports Medicine and Rehab Aide Class!

 I am the Sports Medicine Instructor at Erie High School, and I have the privilege of working with your child over the course of this school year.
 It is my hope that once your child completes my course they will have developed the clinical and employability skills necessary to obtain a rewarding job in the medical field.

-The level one student (grades 9&10) at the end of the course will be able to identify and follow the basics of safety and sanitation in the medical field.
-They will also be taught several beginner level lab activities such as: taking and recording vital signs on patients, obtaining height and weight measurements, joint taping techniques, and several more.
-I will teach Medical Terminology(during which students will learn at least 1,000 medical terms) as well as an introduction to the Sports Medicine field, while following the school curriculum and text book.
+The level I and II students (grades 9&10) at the end of the course will be able to identify and follow the basics of safety and sanitation in the medical field.
+They will also be taught several beginner level lab activities, such as: taking and recording vital signs of patients, obtaining height and weight measurements, joint taping techniques, and several more.
+I will teach Anatomy and Physiology as well as Medical Terminology(during which students will learn at least 1,000 medical terms) as well as an introduction to the Sports Medicine field, while following the school curriculum and text book.
 During the course of the curriculum, I will be working with the students hands on so that they can apply what they are learning in the text to everyday tasks and situations in the medical field.
 My goal is to also stimulate the students to be able to not only apply what they are learning but to increase their critical thinking skills along the way.

 Communication is vital to your child’s success in this program.
 I hope to make this class not only interesting for the students but a fun learning process as well.
 Please, do not hesitate to contact me with your questions and concerns.
-I am very excited to start the new school year with this fine group of Sports Medicine and Rehab Aide students.
+I am very excited about starting the new school year with this fine group of Sports Medicine and Rehab Aide students.

 Mr. Friedrich, LAT, ATC